reactjs/react-rails/README.md

 ---
 ## ShakaCode Support

-[ShakaCode](https://www.shakacode.com) offers support for upgrading this gem, and related gems such as Webpacker and using Shakapacker.
-If interested, contact Justin Gordon, [justin@shakacode.com](mailto:justin@shakacode.com).
-We're also [hiring](https://jobs.lever.co/shakacode/3bdbfdb3-4495-4611-a279-01dddb351abe)!
+[ShakaCode](https://www.shakacode.com) focuses on helping Ruby on Rails teams use React and Webpack better.
+We can upgrade your project and improve your development and customer experiences, allowing you to focus on building new features or fixing bugs instead.

+For an overview of working with us, see our [Client Engagement Model](https://www.shakacode.com/blog/client-engagement-model/) article and [how we bill for time](https://www.shakacode.com/blog/shortcut-jira-trello-github-toggl-time-and-task-tracking/).

+We also specialize in helping development teams lower infrastructure and CI costs.
+Check out our project [Control Plane Flow](https://github.com/shakacode/control-plane-flow/), which can allow you to get the ease of Heroku with the power of Kubernetes and big cost savings.

+If you think ShakaCode can help your project, [click here](https://meetings.hubspot.com/justingordon/30-minute-consultation) to book a call with [Justin Gordon](mailto:justin@shakacode.com), the creator of React on Rails and Shakapacker.

-Here's a testimonial of how ShakaCode can help, from [Florian Gößler](https://github.com/FGoessler) of [Blinkist](https://www.blinkist.com/), January 2, 2023:
+Here's a testimonial of how ShakaCode can help from [Florian Gößler](https://github.com/FGoessler) of [Blinkist](https://www.blinkist.com/), January 2, 2023:
 > Hey Justin 👋
 >
 > I just wanted to let you know that we today shipped the webpacker to shakapacker upgrades and it all seems to be running smoothly!
 Thanks again for all your support and your teams work! 😍